Nenkai/TCMotorfest.Unpacker/README.md

 Unpacks files from The Crew Motorfest's `.toc`/`.bfd` big files.

-**No keys are currently included.
+**No keys are currently included, therefore this is not in a currently usable state.
 This should be used as a reference for the time being.**